joshgerdes/jekyll-uno/_drafts/create-a-public-holidays-api-using-microsoft-azure.md

 ![Custom Public Holidays API](/uploads/customholidays_api.png "Custom Public Holidays API")

-Now that you have all your CSV files containing the Public Holidays in your Country or countries, now it's time to import them into the Azure Table.
-First, let us import the data using a PowerShell session logged into Azure.
+Now that you have all your CSV files containing the Public Holidays in your Country or countries, it's time to import them into the Azure Table.
+First, we import the data using a PowerShell session logged into Azure.

     # Imports Public Holiday into Azure Storage table
     # Requires AzTable Module (not part of the normal Az cmdlets)